Inca Trail Availability & Permits 2026!

 The food is often a highlight of the trip for many hikers.
 Every single one of our chefs is professionally trained and they do an incredible job of cooking some delicious meals in the middle of the mountains.

-We know that nutrition is extremely important on the trek as you’ll be putting in a lot of physical effort and need plenty of energy.
+We know that nutrition is essential on the trek as you’ll be putting in a lot of physical effort and need plenty of energy.
 For this reason, we’ve worked closely with trained chefs and expert nutritionists to put the best menu possible together for the Inca Trail.

 At each meal, you’ll find an array of dishes for you to choose what you want to eat.
 We use fresh, local ingredients to make some traditional foods that’ll blow you away.